 Surgical techniques have also become increasingly sophisticated.
 Techniques like endoscopic surgery allow for smaller incisions and faster recovery times.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, and Skaneateles, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Foot Surgery